A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

 Promotes Deep Relaxation

 Bumblebee breathing is believed to have a balancing effect on the nervous system.
-The humming sound created vibrates the muscles of the larynx and pharynx.
-This movement can stimulate the vagus nerve, a nerve that plays a key role in regulating the parasympathetic nervous system.
+The humming sound vibrates the muscles of the larynx and pharynx.
+This movement can stimulate the vagus nerve, which plays a key role in regulating the parasympathetic nervous system.

-When the parasympathetic nervous system is activated, it stimulates our rest and digestion response which slows the heart rate, relaxes the muscles and promotes feelings of calm.
-Regular practice can therefore, actively relax the body and mind.
+When the parasympathetic nervous system is activated, it stimulates our rest-and-digest response, which slows the heart rate, relaxes the muscles, and promotes feelings of calm.
+Regular practice can therefore actively relax the body and mind.

 Bolsters Heart Health